 As you hike through the jungle, you’ll pass some old Balinese shrines and a greenish natural pool along the way.

-There’s a nice white sand beach here and some swing sets to chill on, and then if you walk 25 yards to the west there’s a big sea cave with hundreds of rock cairns and an epic view of the white cliffs above you.
+If you walk 25 meters to the west there’s also a big sea cave with hundreds of rock cairns and an epic view of the white cliffs above you.

 If you have a drone, this is a great place to launch from and get some amazing shots of the cliffs!